WINTR/eod_emails/README.md

 ## Usage

 1. Clone this repo to wherever you put your git projects.
+2. Run `npm install` from the project root.
-2. Set up your `.env` file in the project root as follows:
+3. Set up your `.env` file in the project root as follows:

   ```md
   USER_EMAIL='email@example.com'